campaand/terraform-aws-alb-ingress-controller/README.md

-# Terraform module: AWS ALB Ingress Controller
+# AWS EKS Load Balancer Controller
 This Terraform module can be used to install the [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) into a Kubernetes cluster.